We transport your visitors back in time

 Unchartered territory: developing historic VR in museums

-We teamed up with Belfast-based, creative design agency USI to interpret Patrick Maxwell’s diaries, and develop an interactive museum VR experience which lets users witness firsthand some of the events that occurred during Irish migration across the Atlantic.
+We teamed up with Belfast-based, creative design agency USI to interpret Patrick Maxwell’s diaries, and develop an interactive Tower Museum VR experience which lets users witness first-hand some of the events that occurred during Irish migration across the Atlantic.

 From loaning money from a local landlord to buy your ticket, to playing shuffleboard on deck to pass the long voyage, to arriving in New York harbour – in under 10 minutes, Tower Museum VR users can experience a taste of the months-long journey.